CyberMiles/tim-research/ethereum_vyper/vyper.md

 ```

+You will notice that the @constant decorator is just above the sayHello function.
+This lets the compiler know that this function does not change the state of the blockchain.
+This is another safety feature which will result in the following compiler error (if you try and change state variables in the sayHello function "vyper.exceptions.ConstancyViolationException: Cannot modify storage inside a constant function".

+If you would like to know more about blockchain state you can read this [Medium article](https://medium.com/cybermiles/diving-into-ethereums-world-state-c893102030ed).

 The official documentation for Vyper can be found at [this link](https://vyper.readthedocs.io/en/latest/index.html).

 # Compiling your Vyper smart contract - Generating your bytecode